The key difference between PVC and vinyl is that PVC is a polymer while vinyl is a functional group.

 Polymers are large molecules, which has the same structural unit repeating over and over.
-The repeating units are called monomers.
-These monomers are bonded to each other with covalent bonds to form a polymer.
-They have a high molecular weight and consist over 10,000 atoms.
-In the synthesis process, which is known as polymerization, longer polymer chains are obtained.
-There are two main types of polymers depending on their synthesis methods.
-If the monomers have double bonds between carbons, from addition reactions polymers can be synthesized.
-These polymers are known as addition polymers.
-In some of the polymerization reactions, when two monomers are joined, a small molecule like water is removed.
-Such polymers are condensation polymers.
-Polymers have very different physical and chemical properties than their monomer.
+The repeating units are “monomers”.
+These monomers bind with each other with covalent bonds to form a polymer.
+Polymers have very different physical and chemical properties than their monomers.
 Moreover, according to the number of repeating units in the polymers, their properties differ.
 There are a large number of polymers present in the natural environment, and they play very important roles.
 Synthetic polymers are also used widely for different purposes.
-Polyethylene, polypropylene, PVC, nylon, and Bakelite are some of the synthetic polymers.
-When producing synthetic polymers, the process should be highly controlled to get the desired product always.
-Polymers are used as adhesives, lubricants, paints, films, fibers, plastic goods, etc.
+Polyethylene, polypropylene, PVC, nylon, and Bakelite are some synthetic polymers.

 Vinyl is a functional group with the formula −CH=CH2.
-According to the IUPAC nomenclature, this is known as “ethenyl”.
-This is derived from ethene.
+According to the IUPAC nomenclature, we can name it as “ethenyl”.
+This functional group is derived from ethene.
 When one hydrogen atom of ethene is replaced with another atom, it becomes a vinyl group.
 These are unsaturated groups.
 They can undergo reactions which are characteristic to alkenes because of the double bond.

-What is the difference between PVC (PolyVinyl Chloride) and Vinyl?
+What is the Difference Between PVC and Vinyl?